aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-august-2013.md

 to perform some of this analysis on whole Scilab projects and report warnings on suspect code.
-We hope this tool will soon be used by every Scilab user, to avoid wasting hours of computation before reaching an easy-to-catch error, such as a misspelled &mdash; thus undefined &mdash; variable.</p>
+We hope this tool will soon be used by every Scilab user, to avoid wasting hours of computation before reaching an easy-to-catch error, such as a misspelled — thus undefined — variable.</p>
 <h3>Meeting with the Community</h3>
-<p>Some of us are going to present part of this work at <a href="https://ocaml.org/meetings/ocaml/2013/program.html">OCaml&rsquo;2013</a>,
+<p>Some of us are going to present part of this work at <a href="https://ocaml.org/meetings/ocaml/2013/program.html">OCaml’2013</a>,
 the OCaml Users and Developers Workshop in Boston.
 We expect it to be a good opportunity to get some feedback on these projects from the community!</p>